How to use 'and' in Python

 Using and for input validation

-The and operator is crucial for input validation, as it lets you verify that user-submitted data satisfies multiple conditions before it's processed.
+The and operator is essential for input validation, as it lets you confirm that multiple conditions—like password complexity or form field requirements—are all met simultaneously.

 def validate_password(password):